Tattoo Fading: What To Do To Prevent Faded Tattoos

 Can Color Tattoos Fade?

-Watercolor and pastel-color tattoos also generally fade much faster than others due to fact that the technique generally requires much lighter and more delicate coloring.
+Watercolor and pastel-color tattoos also generally fade much faster than others due to the fact that the technique generally requires much lighter and more delicate coloring.

 However, colored inks have improved considerably in recent years, and these enhancements help to prevent tattoos from fading as much as they would have a decade ago.